positron-solutions/transient-showcase/README.md

 Each infix instance is declared in `transient-define-infix`, potentially with a `:scope` slot, possibly holding a function.

-If it's holding a function, that function will be used as a backup during initialization in case there is no prefix or it has nothing in its `scope` slot.
+If it's holding a function, that function will be used as a backup during initialization in case there is no prefix or it has nothing in its `:scope` slot.

-<a id="org25f899c"></a>
+<a id="orgd80afc0"></a>

 ## Custom Infix Types

 Not everything is a string or boolean.
 You may want to represent complex objects in your transient infixes.
 If your objects can be re-hydrated from some serialized ID, you may want history support.

-If you need to set and display a custom type, use the simple OOP techniques of [EIEIO](#org7b3b9dc).
+If you need to set and display a custom type, use the simple OOP techniques of [EIEIO](#org5008e1e).
 Also check the [suffix value methods](transient#Suffix Value Methods) section of the transient manual.
 The following example applies these ideas.

 **Essential behaviors for your custom infix:**

 -   Defining a reader to set the infix with user input
--   `prompt` slot's default form, `initform` for asking the user for input
+-   `:prompt` slot's default form, `:initform` for asking the user for input
 -   `transient-init-value` to re-hydrate saved values
 -   `transient-infix-value` so that setting & saving persist what you want to rehydrate
 -   `transient-format-value` to display a user-meaningful form for your value